DS-Popeye/Microsoft-Office-2021-Activation-Command/README.md

 ## More information:

 - Here is the KMS client key of Office 2021: ```FXYTK-NJJ8C-GB6DW-3DYQT-6F7TH```.
-- The Office 2021 KMS license is valid for 180 days only but it can be renewed automatically so you needn’t worry so much about the period.
+- The Office 2021 KMS license is valid for 180 days only but can be renewed automatically so you needn’t worry so much about the period.

-- If you would have any questions or concerns, please leave your comments.
-I would be glad to explain in more details.
+- If you have any questions or concerns, please comment.
+I would be glad to explain in more detail.
 Thank you so much for all your feedback and support!
+- If you have any questions please make an issue or discussion.